MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Visualizing Your Data Using *rxHistogram* and *rxCube*

-The *rxHistogram* function will show us the distribution of any of the variables in our data set.
+The *rxHistogram* function shows us the distribution of any of the variables in our data set.
 For example, let’s look at *creditLine* by *gender*.
 First we’ll set the compute context back to *tdCompute* so that all of our analytics computations will be performed in Teradata rather than alongside: `rxSetComputeContext(tdCompute)`

 Next we’ll call *rxHistogram*.
-Internally, *rxHistogram* will call the **RevoScaleR** *rxCube* analytics function, which will perform the required computations in-database in Teradata and return the results to your local workstation for plotting:
+Internally, *rxHistogram* calls the **RevoScaleR** *rxCube* analytics function, which performs the required computations in-database in Teradata and return the results to your local workstation for plotting:

 	rxHistogram(~creditLine|gender, data = teradataDS,
 		histType = "Percent")

 ![](media/how-to-revoscaler-sql-server/image1.png)

 We can also call the *rxCube* function directly and use the results with one of many of R’s plotting functions.
 For example, *rxCube* can compute group means, so we can compute the mean of *fraudRisk* for every combination of *numTrans* and *numIntlTrans*.
-We’ll use the *F()* notation to have integer variables treated as categorical variables (with a level for each integer value).
+We use the *F()* notation to have integer variables treated as categorical variables (with a level for each integer value).
 The low and high levels specified in *colInfo* will automatically be used.

 	cube1 <- rxCube(fraudRisk~F(numTrans):F(numIntlTrans),
 	data = teradataDS)

-The *rxResultsDF* function will convert the results of the *rxCube* function into a data frame that can easily be used in one of R’s standard plotting functions.
-Here we’ll create a heat map using the *levelplot* function from the *lattice* package:
+The *rxResultsDF* function converts the results of the *rxCube* function into a data frame that can easily be used in one of R’s standard plotting functions.
+Here we create a heat map using the *levelplot* function from the *lattice* package:

 	cubePlot <- rxResultsDF(cube1)
 	levelplot(fraudRisk~numTrans\*numIntlTrans, data = cubePlot)